OpenFn/docs/docs/for-devs.md

 example of a language package that connects directly to PostgreSQL databases using a popular NPM module called "pg".

-To receive data from OpenFn's generic language-http langauge package, your application must allow either basic, token, or digest authenticated POST, PUT, or GET requests.
+To receive data from OpenFn's generic language-http language package, your application must allow either basic, token, or digest authenticated POST, PUT, or GET requests.
 (Though it is not advisable to create an API that requires GET requests to create or update data.)